-- A sample MAT lesson plan template can be found in the handbook (see appendix) - Alternately, you can use a template that is provided by a faculty member or a mentor; however, it needs to show a deep understanding of the planning needed for a single lesson. - You must turn this lesson plan in to your supervisor and CE 48 hours prior to your observation.
+- A sample MAT lesson plan template can be found in the handbook (see appendix) - Alternately, you can use a template that is provided by a faculty member or a mentor; however, it needs to show a deep understanding of the planning needed for a single lesson. - You must turn this lesson plan into your supervisor and CE 48 hours prior to your observation.

-What are Reflective Journals and when are they due?
+What are Reflection Journals and when are they due?

 - Regular and deep reflection on teaching practice is instrumental to your growth as a novice teacher.
-You will keep a Reflective Journal throughout your time in the MAT. - Weekly reflection entries are required, though often student teachers find it useful to write much more frequently. - Full details about the Reflective Journaling are provided in your fieldwork syllabi each semester. - Interns are required to create at least one Reflective Journal entry per week either about a formally observed lesson or about their teaching practice more broadly. - You may write about a topic of your choice; supervisors and faculty may also give you periodic prompts. - Interns are required to scan and upload their Reflective Journal to Taskstream on a monthly basis to the Teacher Candidate Evaluation portfolio.
+You will keep a Reflection Journal throughout your time in the MAT. - Weekly reflection entries are required, though often student teachers find it useful to write much more frequently. - Full details about the Reflection Journaling are provided in your fieldwork syllabi each semester. - Interns are required to create at least one Reflection Journal entry per week either about a formally observed lesson or about their teaching practice more broadly.

+- You may write about a topic of your choice; supervisors and faculty may also give you periodic prompts. - Interns are required to scan and upload their Reflection Journal to Canvas on a monthly basis.